The short answer

 Sources and methodology

 - American Academy of Pediatrics (2012, updated 2022).
-Infant Formula Preparation and Storage. pediatrics.aappublications.org
+Infant Formula Preparation and Storage.

 - CDC.
-Infant Formula Preparation. cdc.gov/nutrition/infantandtoddlernutrition/formula-feeding
+Infant Formula Preparation and Storage.

-- EPA National Primary Drinking Water Regulations — epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulations
+- EPA National Primary Drinking Water Regulations.

-- EWG Tap Water Database health guidelines — ewg.org/tapwater
+- EWG Tap Water Database health guidelines.

-- UCMR5 PFAS monitoring data — epa.gov/dwucmr/fifth-unregulated-contaminant-monitoring-rule
+- EPA UCMR5 PFAS monitoring data.

 - WHO (2017).
-Guidelines for Drinking-Water Quality, 4th edition, incorporating the 1st addendum.
+Guidelines for Drinking-Water Quality, 4th edition.